 Why?
-Because the value is not filled in, Power Automate won’t create the object “Trigger date”.
+Because the value is not filled in, Power Automate won’t create the “Trigger date” object.
 So if we try to access it to get the value, we will get an error because it doesn’t exist.
-This behavior is counter-intuitive, but I wanted to show you in case you get the same error.
+This behavior is counter-intuitive, but I wanted to show you if you get the same error.

 How to check optional values?

-I’ll go over this in more detail in another article, but for now, you need to understand that the triggerBody() contains all the parameters that have values.
-Since the default behavior is for the parameters to be mandatory, we’re always used to have values, but that is not true for the optional values.
+I’ll go over this in more detail in another article, but for now, you need to understand that the triggerBody() contains all the parameters with values.
+Since the default behavior is for the parameters to be mandatory, we’re always used to having values, but that is not true for the optional values.

 When we pick the element from the “Dynamic Content” list, we’re doing the following:

 We’re telling Flow that we will get a value for sure.
 If the object